What's New and Must Do in Brisbane?

 An Insider Luxury Travel Guide to the sunny Queensland capital

 Brisbane, Australia’s third largest city, combines big city attractions with a warm country-town welcome.
 The sun-soaked subtropical Queensland capital is coming of age with new hotels, restaurants, vibrant visitor precincts and great day tour destinations to explore.
-Here are just a few of the great reasons why Brisbane should be included in your luxury Australian vacation:
+We've put together a collection of what's new and must-do in Brisbane; and some of the many great reasons why Brisbane should be included in your luxury Australian vacation.

 Climb the story Bridge, cruise the Brisbane River, cuddle a koala (at Lone Pine Sanctuary, Currumbin or Steve Irwin’s Australia Zoo), catch a performance at the QPAC (including Wagner's epic Ring Cycle 10 Nov - 5 Dec 2020) and capture city skyline views from the Kangaroo Point cliffs.

 Enjoy riverside walks, wander through the city’s spectacular Botanic Gardens and hike in the Scenic Rim’s ancient rainforests.